School Choice programs are only legal under state law.

 Incorrect!

 School choice is constitutional under the federal and most state constitutions when policies and programs are designed properly.
-At its care, school choice is a method of funding education that provides expanded educational opportunities for children.
+At its core, school choice is a method of funding education that provides expanded educational opportunities for children.
 School choice programs do not fund private schools.
-School choice funds education for children by giving control over those funds to parents who make private and independent choices of schools and educational opportunities that best fit their children.
-More than 30 states plus Washington, D.C. and Puerto Rico have a variety of school choice programs.
+School choice funds education for children by giving control over those funds to parents who make private and independent choices of schools and educational resources that best fit their children.
+Thirty-three states plus Washington, D.C. and Puerto Rico enjoy 75 school choice programs.

 Children have a federal constitutional right to education.